 Those that have become indoctrinated will not yield.
 Do not yield to them, but direct your efforts where they will do some good.
 Avoid social media confrontations with those who strongly disagree with you.
 Nothing is gained from these debates and they usually degenerate to personal attacks and name calling.
 If it is not “on your post” or in reply to your tweet, ignore it.
 If it is on your post or in reply to your Tweet, make no more than one comment in response and then leave it.
 If they persist on Facebook, just use your delete key.
 If they persist on Twitter or some other social media, ignore or use whatever means you have to eliminate the distraction from your post without engaging the person (or bot) in endless debate.
 (See our article on this subject for more information.)

 – Take some action everyday.

-There is also power in numbers – Organize.
+As there is power in numbers, it is important to organize.
 There are two ways to become involved in organizing: 1) You can start, or become involved with others who are starting, grass roots organizations; 2) You can become a member of, or contributor to, a larger, established progressive organization.

 Grass roots organizations are the best kind.
 Grass roots organizations consist of people who know each other meeting face to face, speaking person to person, finding ways to be effective together.
 You can look on Social Media for local progressive groups or organizations to join.
 If you can’t find any or don’t like the direction of the ones you find, start your own.
 Exchanging information and ideas on a local level makes your efforts feel more real.
 It gives you a stronger sense of purpose and provides satisfaction.
-(And, again, a great guide for this is found at Indivisible Guide.)
+(A helpful guide for this is found at Indivisible Guide.)